4 policemen killed in terrorist attack in northwest Pakistan | Law-Order

 Heavily-armed militants attacked a newly-constructed police station in Pakistan's troubled Khyber Pakhtunkhwa province early Sunday morning, leaving four policemen dead and as many injured, officials said.

-The Bargai police station in Laki Marwat bordering the South Waziristan tribal district was attacked by militants carrying lethal weapons, including hand grenades and rocket launchers, they said.
+The Burgai police station in Lakki Marwat bordering the South Waziristan tribal district was attacked by militants carrying lethal weapons, including hand grenades and rocket launchers, they said.

 ''At midnight, militants attacked the police station and tried to enter the building,'' Lakki Police spokesperson Shahid Hameed was quoted as saying by Dawn.com.